jfischoff/ordeal/README.markdown

 -- repeat
 ```

-Ordeal might be anagram of reload.
+Ordeal might be an anagram of reload.

 ## Installation